BEFORE & AFTER INTERIORS PORTFOLIO

 AFTER: A Stunning Modern Kitchen

 Dramatic Taj Mahal quartzite countertops share hues with the wooden flooring providing warmth and exciting contrast.
 The scene is completed with subdued bone colored cabinets, modern appliances and fixtures.
-Dark brown, tack nailed leather seating completes this cohesive presentation.
+Dark brown, tack nailed leather seating completes this cohesive pr

 BEFORE: Disjointed Den and Fireplace